hashbangcode/drupal-services-talk/src/slides.md

 - Don't "hand off" dependencies to internal classes, use additional services.
 * Consider not creating a service if the class has no dependencies.
-* If you need to alter the class at runtime then make the service to allow Drupal to do that.
+* If you need to alter the class at runtime then make a service to allow Drupal to do that.

 ---